 This is a private ramp that is owned and operated by Cape Fear River Adventures.
 Our office is located about 150 yards from this ramp.

 If you are a Cape Fear River Adventures customer, using any of our services (rental or shuttle) this fee is included in the price.

-During summer months the river current is very slow and allows for easy paddles up and downstream.
+During summer months the river current is very slow and allows for easy paddles up river and downstream.